Breakfast with Buddha: Interviews with the author

 At the end of the book, there is a section which includes an interview with the author, Roland Merullo.

 From his childhood, Merullo had been interested in questions such as "Why are we here?", "Why does evil exist?".
 He has read books on various religions and has gone on retreats based on Zen, Tibetan Buddhism, Christian, Quaker/solitary ideologies.
 He writes books not to preach, but to entertain and perhaps make people "think about things".

 Merullo does not know what his future plans are, but does not plan to retire since he enjoys writing.

 In another interview, one with Matthew M. Quick, he said, "I never start with an outline...
 I write novels by the seat of my pants, starting with a 'vision', by which I mean a very clear sense of an opening moment.
-He does feel that it is necessary that a writer should write everyday, but a writer should definitely write regularly.
+He does feel that it is necessary that a writer should write every day, but a writer should definitely write regularly.

 When he was asked what led him to write Golfing with God and Breakfast with Buddha, he said that he writes about things he cares about, and religion, loosely defined, is "high on that list".
 He and his wife are somewhere in between dogmatism and atheism and so, he tried to explore it in fiction.
 He also did so with a sense of humor.

 He cites Dostoevsky, Tolstoy, Turgenev, Anita Shreve, Steven Cramer, among others, as writers who have influenced his work.
 However, he has been influenced more by individual books than by authors.